vladikk/vladikk.github.com/content/page/about.md

 In the remaining time, I read lots of books, fly R/C aircrafts, and rescue troubled animals.

+I always welcome professional enquiries, and can be contacted via either of the methods below:

 * Email: vladik at khononov.com
 * Twitter: [@vladikk](http://twitter.com/vladikk)
 * Github: [vladikk](http://github.com/vladikk)